At a Glance

 Automating patient statements, and offering a variety of payment options, will help improve A/R by making it easier for patients to pay and for the practice to collect.

-SMS text and email reminders, delivered automatically on a predetermined schedule, can help to drive online payments.
+Text and email reminders, delivered automatically on a predetermined schedule, can help to drive online payments.
 So can paper statements that include QR codes to enable online payments.
 Some services offer delivery reports, broken down by medium.

 However you choose to automate your patient statements and payment options, doing so will streamline your collections, making them more convenient for you and patients.